 As if that weren’t all quite stressful enough, Jet married his girlfriend Carol Ann Costa in June, “with hundreds of kids, screaming, shouting and taking pictures”, after which, they “took off for an exotic couple of days in Grimsby!”

 The Drifters’ first Single Feelin’ Fine was released after Cliff’s fourth single, Living Doll, made it to No.1 in August, and, as previously noted, was not a great success.
 On August 29th, Bruce, aged all of 17, was wed to Anne Findley with fans rioting outside because Cliff was Best Man.
-And while we’re on the subject of stress, it was just two weeks prior to his wedding that Bruce discovered that he was illegitimate.
-Ow…wch!

 In October 1959 The Shadows accompanied Cliff on their first trip abroad to Scandinavia, Germany and Luxembourg on an EMI promotion tour to plug Cliff’s records.
 Just before they were due to leave, after a gig at Cliff’s old school, Tony asked the others if they would pack his drums away and load them into the van for him, as he was feeling really rotten.
 Says Hank: “Poor old Tony, because he was always pulling strokes, we totally ignored his moaning for about an hour until we realised he’d passed out on the floor… We felt real heels when he was rushed to hospital with severe appendicitis.”
 A very capable young drummer, Laurie Joseph, took Tony’s place on this whistle-stop tour.
 It was the first time any of them had flown.